Last Updated on June 26, 2023

 Your mat should be made of high-quality material so it won’t get damaged easily.
 You should consider how often you train when choosing your mat.
 If you use your fitness mat on a regular or intensive basis, choose one with a protective coating to improve its resistance.
 The same applies if you wear sports shoes while exercising.

 Another thing you should be careful about is the potentially harmful chemicals in the mats like polyvinyl chloride (PVC).
 These chemicals can be easily absorbed by the skin when your pores are enlarged due to sweating, and can also be inhaled.
-You can find rubber mats or mats made of natural and biodegradable fibres such as hemp or cotton.
+You can find rubber mats or mats made of natural and biodegradable fibers such as hemp or cotton.

 By cleaning your mat once a week with a soapy cloth, rinsing and waiting for it to dry, you can prevent bacterial growth and make your mat last longer.